 The Disaster Relief Fund is used subject to legislative appropriations, emergency commission and budget section approval to provide the required state share of funding for expenses associated with presidential-declared disasters in the state.
 It is also used to reimburse costs associated with wide area search and rescue activities.
 A portion of the funding for the Disaster Relief Fund comes from direct appropriation by the legislature.
 An additional $22 million is allocated to the fund from the State’s share of the Oil and Gas Gross Production and Extraction taxes.
-The balance of the fund on January 1, 2014 was nearly $74 million.
+The balance of the fund on April 1, 2014 was just over $70 million.

 The Department of Emergency Services is responsible for administering the Disaster Relief Fund.
 For information relating to disaster relief and mitigation in the state visit the website for North Dakota Department of Emergency Services.

 Established by initiated measure in 2008, the Tobacco Prevention and Control Trust Fund provides funding for tobacco prevention and control within the state of North Dakota.
 Funding for this fund comes from all payments made to North Dakota under subsection IX(c)(2) of the Master Settlement Agreement.
 These annual payments began in 2008 and will continue through 2017.
 To date this fund has received deposits of $60,393,772.97.
 As of April 1, 2014 the balance of the fund was nearly $37.3 million.
 For additional information about the Center for Tobacco Prevention and Control Policy visit www.breathend.com.

 Tobacco Settlement Trust Fund